AlGepe/OmniSnippets_JS/docs/generalTips/calculatorStructure/conditions.rst

 * Avoid division by zero (an output of ``Infinity`` otherwise appears);
 * Avoid NaN (not a number) results (e.g., certain trigonometry functions and values);
-* Commonsense variable ranges (e.g., a person's age is probably not going to be much than 120 years); and
+* Commonsense variable ranges (e.g., a person's age is probably not going to be more than 120 years); and
 * Math definitions (e.g., percentages run from 0 to 100% – normally, anyway).

 How to define a condition